ironmonk88/monks-active-tiles/README.md

+** DO NOT post issues that just say "Support v11".
+We're working on it, and those kinds of tickets do not help in any way, and will be immediately closed.  **
+If you have encountered a bug in v11, please see the discord channel to report it, and to see if your issue has already been reported.

 # Monk's Active Tile Triggers
 Add-On Module for Foundry VTT
 Want to teleport, or open doors, or hide characters, or display a message, or play a sound, or change a token's elevation when a token walks over a tile... now you can